Sarajvega/ada-notes/topics/Unit 2/06_sorting_algorithms.md

 - repeat until i reaches its limit.

 Note: Because the original array is modified, no return statement is needed!
+Easily identify bubblesort by looking for:
+ - i and j walk together.
+ - swapping values next to one another.

 Summary:
 Bubble sort is a stable sorting algorithm that compares two items next to one another and swaps them if the one proceeding the first is smaller.
 This algorithm is unique because it contains two loops and is stable, so if we have two of the same number, the left most remains on the left.
 It's time complexity is O(n^2) because of its two loops and its space complexity is 1 because only a single additional memory space is required i.e. for temp variable.